blaineventurine/home-automation-docker/README.md

         - 127.0.0.1
         - 1.1.1.1

+When you get it up and running, [this](https://discourse.pi-hole.net/t/update-the-best-blocking-lists-for-the-pi-hole-dns-ad-blockers-interesting-combination/13620) is a good place to start looking for information on blocklists.

 ## Duplicati

 Duplicati is a very easy to use file backup system.
 Since I've got a few Samba shares scattered throughout my home network, I keep backups of my essential stuff on all of them.